 This is a request to carry more than 19 credits at any time during the semester.
-The request is often made on a Drop/Add form available at the Lattimore counter.
+The request is often made on a Drop/Add form available in Lattimore 312.
 (Students wanting an overload at the time of registration are permitted to register for up to 23 credit hours.
 This is temporary approval only, and students are required to drop to 19 credits or less unless they meet the conditions that follow by the beginning of the semester.)
 All students requesting this permission need to obtain approval of their Dean (generally from delegates at the Lattimore counter).

 Approval of the Dean for an overload is subject to the following conditions and may be granted contingent upon meeting these conditions: